johnnysedh3lllo/Huddle-landing-page-with-a-single-introductory-section-frontend-mentor/README.md

 ### Continued development
-in other projects i will focused more on building websites with responsive layouts.
+in other projects i will focus more on building websites with responsive layouts.

 ### Author
 - GitHub - [johnnysedh3lllo] (https://github.com/johnnysedh3lllo)